Deforestation: Causes

 The last batch of sawnwood from the peat forest in Indragiri Hulu, Sumatra, Indonesia.
 Deforestation for oil palm plantation.

 Agricultural expansion continues to be the main driver of deforestation and forest fragmentation and the associated loss of forest biodiversity.
+In 2025 nearly 90% of global deforestation was caused by agriculture, with cropland expansion and pasture creation the primary drivers.
 Large-scale commercial agriculture (primarily cattle ranching and cultivation of soya bean and oil palm) accounted for 40 percent of tropical deforestation between 2000 and 2010, and local subsistence agriculture for another 33 percent.
 Trees are cut down for use as building material, timber or sold as fuel (sometimes in the form of charcoal or timber), while cleared land is used as pasture for livestock and agricultural crops.

 The vast majority of agricultural activity resulting in deforestation is subsidized by government tax revenue.
 Disregard of ascribed value, lax forest management, and deficient environmental laws are some of the factors that lead to large-scale deforestation.

 The types of drivers vary greatly depending on the region in which they take place.
 The regions with the greatest amount of deforestation for livestock and row crop agriculture are Central and South America, while commodity crop deforestation was found mainly in Southeast Asia.
 The region with the greatest forest loss due to shifting agriculture was sub-Saharan Africa.